lelylan/simple-oauth2/README.md

 * `options` optional object to setup the module.
   - `bodyFormat` - Format of data sent in the request body.
 Valid values are `form` or `json`.
 Defaults to **form**.
   - `useBodyAuth` - Whether or not the client.id/client.secret params are sent in the request body.
 Defaults to **true**.
   - `useBasicAuthorizationHeader` - Whether or not the Basic Authorization header should be sent at the token request.
+Defaults to **true**.

 ```javascript
 // Set the configuration settings